 2b.
 If the SMF cannot proceed with the request, the SMF shall return an error response, as specified for step 2b of figure 5.2.2.3.1-1.

+5.2.2.3.9.3 Indirect data forwarding tunnels removal for 5GS to EPS handover cancellation or failure

+During 5GS to EPS handover, if indirect data forwarding tunnel(s) have been previously established during the preparation phase and the handover is cancelled, the AMF shall update the SMF of handover cancellation by sending a POST request with the cause attribute set to "HO_CANCEL" and dataForwarding IE set to false with an empty list of EPS bearer contexts.
+The SMF shall then release the resources prepared for the handover and proceed with the PDU session as if no handover procedure had taken place.

-If no resources can be assigned in EPS for any PDU session attempted to be handed over, the AMF shall update the SMF with the information that the handover preparation failed by sending a POST request with the cause attribute set to "HO_FAILURE" and with an empty list of EPS bearer contexts (and without the dataForwarding IE).
+If no resources for EPS bearer(s) can be assigned for any PDU session attempted to be handed over, the AMF shall update the SMF with the information that the handover preparation failed by sending a POST request with the cause attribute set to "HO_FAILURE" and with an empty list of EPS bearer contexts (and without the dataForwarding IE).
 The SMF shall then release the resources prepared for the handover and proceed with the PDU session as if no handover procedure had taken place.

 * * * End of Changes * * * *